seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-1.md

     ![image](../media/db5.png)

-6. After creating the database server, please enter the following
+6. After creating the database server, please enter the following and click on **Next : Networking >**

     | Settings | Values |
     |  -- | -- |